 “I got the script, I couldn’t believe it.
 I was like, I’m going to get to do all of these things?
 I’m 48 — isn’t it time for me to just sit down?”
 Amanda Peet asked during a recent phone call with Refinery29.
-If you’ve seen Peet’s new season of Netflix’s Dirty John, which is subtitled The Betty Broderick Story, you know her character, the titular Betty Broderick, does anything but sit down.
+If you’ve seen Peet’s new season of Bravo’s Dirty John, which is subtitled The Betty Broderick Story, which premieres on Tuesday, June 2, you know her character, the titular Betty Broderick, does anything but sit down.

 “There are so many facets to Betty’s personality, including her sociopathic, villainous tendencies.
 The psychological portrait is really, really compelling, and I was just excited to be at this point [in my career] in middle age,” Peet, who starred in HBO's mid-2010s sad-com Togetherness, continued.
 For a series that runs on a network known for peddling extravagant drama — particularly when women over the age of 40 are involved — one would expect Dirty John: The Betty Broderick Story to go down a similarly salacious road.
 However, Peet is quick to point out there’s so much more to Dirty John season 2 than gawking at its main character and the deadly moment she snapped.